Severe Weather Statement issued for Platte by NWS - News Break

 Severe Weather Statement issued for Platte by NWS

-Effective: 2021-06-22 19:36:00 CDT Expires: 2021-06-22 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Platte THE SEVERE THUNDERSTORM WARNING FOR SOUTH CENTRAL PLATTE COUNTY IS CANCELLED The storm which prompted the warning has moved out of the area.
+Effective: 2021-06-22 19:41:00 CDT Expires: 2021-06-22 20:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Target Area: Platte THE SEVERE THUNDERSTORM WARNING FOR WEST CENTRAL PLATTE COUNTY IS CANCELLED The storm which prompted the warning has moved out of the area.
 Therefore, the warning has been cancelled.
-However small hail and gusty winds are still possible with this thunderstorm.
-A Severe Thunderstorm Watch remains in effect until 900 PM CDT for northeastern Nebraska.
-To report severe weather, contact your nearest law enforcement agency.
-They will relay your report to the National Weather Service Omaha.alerts.weather.gov
+However small hail is still possible with this thunderstorm.
+A Severe Thunderstorm Watch remains in effect until 900 PM CDT for northeastern Nebraska.alerts.weather.gov